AnnaPalii/password-generator/Assets/README.md

 # password-generator

-Application to generate customize password.
+Application to generate customized password.

 Here is the link to application: https://annapalii.github.io/password-generator/